Rutroh87/Azure-Ansible-ELKStack-Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 - Playbooks...these little YAML books allow anyone to run a list of important commands to install tools and containers.
-A pro is the ability to configure and manage such containers with playbooks...the downside however is that you must double check YAML configurations files to make sure there are NO SYNTAX ERRORS and all must be formatted correctly...if one thing is off, the whole playbook will not WORK PROPERLY.
+A pro is the ability to configure and manage such containers with playbooks...the downside however is that you must double check YAML configurations files to make sure there are NO SYNTAX ERRORS and all must be formatted correctly...if one thing is off, the whole playbook will NOT WORK PROPERLY.

 The playbook implements the following tasks: